tumadreesmujer/FookinFinalProjectM8/README.md

 Working:
 - Getting checksums of file
-- Autodetecting when a file is put into the shared folder

-Needed (in order of probable difficulty):
 - Splitting file into chunks of size n
 - Reassembling chunks back into full file

+Needed (in order of probable difficulty):
+- Encryption/decryption of files
 - Somehow autodetecting when a file is put into the shared folder
+- Versioning for conflict resolution
+- Progress trackers for downloads
 - Network connection from one server to one client
 - Network connection broadly through LAN
 - Network connection broadly through internet